 Old-Fashioned Homemade Vanilla Ice Cream

-This Old-Fashioned Homemade Vanilla Ice Cream recipe (Millie’s recipe), is the perfect dessert to serve to a large group in summertime!
+This Old-Fashioned Homemade Vanilla Ice Cream recipe (Millie’s recipe, with no cooking involved), is the ultimate summer dessert to feed a large gathering!

 It’s easy to strive for perfection, and work too hard to make things too perfect for company.
 So when I start feeling this way, I always think about my mom … What would Millie do?